YashAnand1/IMS-Document/README.md

 **7. Creating Rows**

-Users can also create a new row using commands like `CREATE  --KEY /<NameOfClientFromSpreadsheet/RowNumber/ProjectName .`.
+Users can also create a new row using commands like `CREATE  --KEY /<Client_Name>/<RowNumber>/PROJECT <Project_Name>`.
 Use case: If a user wishes to add a new row called to the existing inventory, they can do so through the following steps:
 - `select project`
-- `create --key /CLIENTNAME/1/XYZ .` for creating the row
-- `create --key /CLIENTNAME/1/HOSTNAME Machine3` for adding values to the row
+- `create --key /CLIENTNAME/3/PROJECT XYZ` where XYZ is the name of the project for which a third row is to be added

+**7.1.
+Adding Data To New Rows**
+In IMS, the cells are represented by key-value pairs.
+If user comes across a cell which has <nil> as its value, then that means that this cell is empty or that the key has not been created that would store this cell's value. **NOTE:** In the current version of IMS, the user may still need to create keys-value pairs for the newly created row in case <nil> is not being displayed for header-values.

+To add the values to the cells, I ran the following commands that were in the form of `CREATE --KEY /<Client_Name>/<RowNumberOfCell>/<HeaderOfCell> <Cell_Value>` for creating keys for representing the cells:
+- create --key /CLIENTNAME/3/HOSTNAME Machine3
+- create --key /CLIENTNAME/3/IP 10.249.221.23
+- create --key /CLIENTNAME/3/APPLICATION_ENVIRONMENT APPLICATION
+- create --key /CLIENTNAME/3/DATA_CENTER dc-Kolkata
+- create --key /CLIENTNAME/3/SETUP_ENVIRONMENT Dev

+The output of following the steps mentioned in this section were as follows:

 <div align="center">